 More museums are using UGC, and research shows it has real value.

-- Fifty-five percent of consumers say they trust UGC more than other types of marketing.
+- 50% of consumers say they trust UGC more than other types of marketing.

 Building authentic connections with visitors is one of the biggest challenges facing museum marketers today.

 As museum audiences continue to evolve and diversify, so do their expectations and needs.